apple-oss-distributions/xnu/doc/lifecycle/startup.md

 See the comments for the MACHINE_TIMEOUT macro on how they are used in detail.

-- Rank 1: `MACHINE_TIMEOUT`
+- Rank 1: `MACHINE_TIMEOUT` specifications.
+- Rank 2: `ml_io_timeouts_init` for scheduler hygiene.
-- Middle: global lock timeouts that are derived from machine timeouts.
+- Middle: Global lock timeouts that are derived from machine timeouts.

 `STARTUP_SUB_LOCKS`
 -------------------